-On March 9, 2021, HUD released its 4th Quarter PD&R Regional Report for New England, which reports on market conditions related to home sales and apartments in the states of Connecticut, Rhode Island, Massachusetts, Vermont, New Hampshire, and Maine.
+HUD released its 1st Quarter PD&R Regional Report for New England, which reports on market conditions related to home sales and apartments in Connecticut, Rhode Island, Massachusetts, Vermont, New Hampshire, and Maine.
 Items of note included the following:

 Sales Market Conditions

-Despite a decrease in overall inventory and weak economic conditions, home sales in the New England region rose in Q4 2020.
-Overall, the increase approximated 7% for the region as a whole as compared with an overall 2% decrease nationally.
-In Connecticut, the number of homes sold increased by approximately 13% and saw about a 17% increase in average selling price per home.
-In Massachusetts, the number of homes sold increased approximately 2% and saw about an 8% increase in average selling price per home.
-Permitting for single-family homes rose in all states in the region as compared to Q1 2020.
+Despite a decrease in overall inventory and weak economic conditions, home sales in the New England region rose in Q1 2021.
+The increase approximated 6% for the region as a whole.
+In Connecticut, the number of homes sold increased approximately 11% and saw about a 23% increase in average selling price per home.
+In Massachusetts, the number of homes sold remained even and saw about an 8% increase in average selling price per home.
+Permitting for single-family homes increased in all categories in the region as compared to Q1 2020.
 Also, due to the CARES Act, distressed home sales fell 31% during the 12 months ending February 2021, along with foreclosures falling 27%.

 Apartment Market Conditions

 Conditions were reported to be relatively stable, credited to the moratorium on evictions and late fees that had ended in May 2021.
 As a whole, the region reported that 83% of all renter households are up to date on rent compared to 80% nationally.
 Compared to Q1 2020, vacancy rates declined, and average monthly rent increased in all major metropolitan areas except Boston, MA.
 Vacancy rates were 3.1% and 4.3% in the Hartford and Bridgeport metropolitan areas, respectively.